 My steamer insert came with my pot and pan set, but if yours didn’t, this one is from Cooks Standard.
 It is a big insert that will be able to steam a big batch of produce for your favorite baby puree, while fitting into almost any pot you already own.

 Cooks Standard Multi-Ply Clad Stainless-Steel Universal Steamer Insert with Lid has a 5 star rating out of 48 reviews.

 I love me some reusable pouches <——– totally realize that this is a weird thing to love!

 Here is why I love them 1) they are so easy to load up with homemade purees, applesauce, yogurt or combo of all three.
 2) you can toss them into your freezer and then defrost when needed 3) they are easy to bring along with you for a fun on-the-go snack 4) you can pack them full of a healthy veggie puree (maybe with a little fruit puree if you are being nice) and your baby/toddler/ kid will still think they taste amazing and that they are getting a special treat (suckers:).

 These pouches are great for both babies and toddlers.
 For babies you can store all of your baby purees in these pouches and then just take out and defrost in the fridge as needed.
 Great for daycare, outings in the park or traveling.
 For toddlers, you have yourself a quick and healthy snack!
 You will seriously get your money worth out of these reusable pouches.

-Other Nice Things to Have on Hand
+Other Nice Things to Have –

 You like my blog, so I know you are going to love my book;)